silkyanteater/promptwithoptions/README.md

 `allow_multiple`: boolean, if True then comma-separated values are accepted and the return value is always a list (in fact a `tuple`)

-`allow_repetitive`: boolean, only considered if `options` are given and `allow_multiple is True` - if True then the same values can be added multiple times.
+`allow_repetitive`: boolean, if True then the same values can be added multiple times - only considered if `allow_multiple is True`

 `show_confirmation`: boolean, if True then the accepted input is reprinted with the selected option (if options are given)